Installing the WireGuard server¶

 Your public key will be different from ours.
 This is expected (you just created your own key above).

-Listen of all interfaces settings.
-The top one is preferred as it adds a bit of additional safety.
+Allow only local requests is preferred as it adds a bit of additional safety.
 Your WireGuard peers/clients will be correctly recognized as being only one hop away.

 You can now continue to add clients.